Athletic Club of Columbus

-The Athletic Club of Columbus or ACC, is a private social club and athletic club in Columbus, Ohio.
+The Athletic Club of Columbus or ACC, is a private social club and athletic club in Downtown Columbus, Ohio.
 Located at 136 East Broad Street, it was founded in 1912.

 Building

+The Athletic Club of Columbus was founded in 1912 as a men's club for prominent community members.
+It was first located in the Atlas Building before moving into its current location on E. Broad Street in 1915.

-The building, dedicated in 1915, was designed by Richards, McCarty & Bulford of Columbus with Advisory Architect Frank Packard.
+The building, dedicated in 1915, was designed by Richards, McCarty & Bulford of Columbus with Advisory Architect Frank Packard in the Spanish Renaissance Revival style.
+The brick and terracotta exterior with windows along three sides was meant to evoke a "distinctive club" feeling.
+The original plan included billiard and grille rooms, general and private dining rooms, offices, library, bedrooms, swimming pool, exercise rooms, squash courts, gymnasium, track, and roof garden with a covered promenade.
+While the main entrance was on E Broad Street, the women's entrance was along the western side of the building.

 The club occupies a six-story building totaling 88000 sqft.
 The facility includes basketball and squash courts as well as a swimming pool, bowling alley, and three restaurants.
 The ACC is a family-oriented club that offers a variety of activities to its 2,000 members.

+In the 1980s, the club began admitting women members.

 In 2011, the club's building was listed on the National Register of Historic Places.